spinkube/spin-operator/documentation/content/glossary-of-terms.md

 Spin is a framework designed for building and running event-driven microservice applications using WebAssembly (Wasm) components.

+## `SpinApp` Manifest
+The goal of the `SpinApp` manifest is twofold:

+- to represent the possible options for configuring a Wasm workload running in Kubernetes
+- to simplify and abstract the internals of *how* that Wasm workload is executed, while allowing the user to configure it to their needs

+As a result, the simplest `SpinApp` manifest only requires the registry reference to create a deployment, pod, and service with the right Wasm executor.

+However, the `SpinApp` manifest currently supports configuring options such as:

+- image pull secrets to fetch applications from private registries
+- liveness and readiness probes
+- resource limits (and requests*)
+- Spin variables
+- volume mounts
+- autoscaling

 ## Spin Operator

 Spin Operator is a Kubernetes (K8s) operator in charge of handling the lifecycle of Spin applications based on their SpinApp resources.